yatima1460/Drill/README.md

 - Use as much RAM as possible for caching stuff
 - Try to avoid "black hole folders" using a regex based blocklist in which the crawler will never come out and never scan useful files (`node_modules`,`Windows`,etc)
 - **Intended for desktop users**, no obscure Linux files and system files scans
+- Use priority lists to first scan important folders.
-- Betting on the future: really works only with SSDs/M.2 or fast RAID arrays
+- Betting on the future: slowly being optimized for SSDs/M.2 or fast RAID arrays

 ![](https://raw.githubusercontent.com/yatima1460/Drill/gh-pages/screenshot.png)